Monotonicity and Competitive Equilibrium in Cake-cutting: Welfare-Maximizing Rules

 Indeed, such a rule exists.
 When $w$ is a logarithmic function, \wmabs{w} and \wmrel{w} are both equivalent to the \emph{Nash-optimal rule} --- the rule that maximizes the product of utilities \citep{Nash1950Bargaining}:

 \begin{corollary} The Nash-optimal rule is ESV, RM, PM and PROP. \end{corollary} Is Nash-optimal the only welfare-maximizing rule with these four properties?
-Below we prove that it is indeed unique.
-We first prove its uniqueness in the family of absolute-welfare-maximizers.
+Below we prove that it is indeed unique. \begin{theorem} (a) If the \wmabs{w} is proportional, then it must be the Nash-optimal rule.